Z11mm/sca-project-c2-app-api/README.md

 A push to the repository triggers the CI/CD script in the Jenkinsfile.
 The CI portion of the script does the following:
 * Runs tests.
 * Builds a Docker image using the `docker-compose-prod.yml` file.
-* Pushes the Docker image to DockerHub with a tag version corresponding to the build id.
+* Pushes the Docker image to [my Dockerhub account](https://hub.docker.com/u/masterziii) with a tag version corresponding to the build id.
 * Sends Slack notifications when build starts and if build is successful or build fails.